gk646/teilpunkt/NOTES.md

 - Memory:
     - Abstract Allocation
         - Allows any backend
-        - Reduce fragmentation
+        - Reduce fragmentation (or do it on purpose against memory dump attacks?)
         - Random layout

 - File Storage
     - Virtual Filesystem
+      - Server does not create local filesystem according to the uploaded folders
+      - Each filesystem is stored in 2 encrypted files: index and filedata
+      - Immediate mode storage
+        - Files are immediately added to virtual file system index
+        - Files are immediately persisted to endpoint
+      - Uploading files happens via transactions
+        - Either upload and encryption and storage succeed or is refused
+        - Transaction happens fully in memory and is deleted after either outcome
     - Multiple storage endpoints
+      - Each has a virtual file system at its base
-    - Allow adding at runtime
+    - Can be added at runtime
     - Everything is stored encrypted
-        - The server has no knowledge of plain files
+        - The endpoint has no knowledge of plain files

 ### Deployment